DevCycleHQ/android-client-sdk/README.md

 # DevCycle Android SDK

-The DeCycle Android Client SDK.
+The DevCycle Android Client SDK.
+This SDK uses our Client SDK APIs to perform all user segmentation and bucketing for the SDK, providing fast response times using our globally distributed edge workers all around the world.

 ## Requirements

-This version of the DevCycle Android Client SDK supports a minimum Android Version 21.
+This version of the DevCycle Android Client SDK supports a minimum Android API Version 21.

 ## Installation